-UPC Holding - 2020 Financing Transactions
+UPC Holding - 2021 and 2020 Financing Transactions

-During 2020, UPC Holding completed a number of financing transactions that generally resulted in lower interest rates and extended maturities.
-In connection with these transactions, UPC Holding recognized a loss on debt extinguishment of \$43.1 million, primarily related to (i) the payment of \$43.8 million of redemption premiums and (ii) the write-off of \$0.3 million of net unamortized deferred financing costs, discounts and premiums.
+During 2021 and 2020, UPC Holding completed a number of financing transactions that generally resulted in lower interest rates and extended maturities.
+In connection with these transactions, UPC Holding recognized losses on debt extinguishment of \$90.6 million and \$43.1 million during 2021 and 2020, respectively.
+These losses primarily include (i) the write-off of net unamortized deferred financing costs, discounts and premiums of \$77.7 million and \$0.3 million and (ii) the payment of redemption premiums of \$12.9 million and \$43.8 million, respectively.